 Bringing Your New Rabbit Home

 It’s exciting to bring a new family member home.
 Remember, this can be a stressful experience until they get settled.
-Be sure to put their new crate in a quiet place where they can rest.
+Be sure to put their new crate or rabbit pet pen in a quiet place where they can rest.
 Let them spend a few days with minimal handling so that they can get used to their new surroundings.
 By letting them adjust at their own pace, you’ll ensure that you build a trusting relationship that will last for years to come.